snubwoody/www/src/articles/gui-in-rust.md

 This works fairly well, although it means that your types won't be clonable.

 ## Async

 I didn't get to this part but I was always wondering how async would be handled.
 GUI's are inherently async and you might to write async code, such as HTTP requests.
 The key problem here is how rust's async functions work: they are lazy.

->Exactly, IMHO at least, JS doesn't suffer from the coloring problem because you can call async functions from sync functions (because the JS Promise machinery allows to fall back to completion callbacks instead of using await).
-It's the 'virality' of await which causes the coloring problem, but in JS you can freely mix await and completion callbacks for async operations).

 In Javascript and Dart you can call an async function from a sync function and it will run in the background.